Screen Addiction; how a Gen Alpha Baby Is Into Screens All the Time?

 But why am I the one being blamed?

-What I deserved was not perfection.
-I didn’t need flawless parents or a screen-free world.
-What I needed was guidance—slow, patient, human guidance.
-I needed someone to sit with me when I was bored and say, “It’s okay to feel this way.”
-I needed someone to help me name my emotions instead of muting them.
-I needed my tears to be understood, not distracted away.
-This is what a blank vessel deserves—time, presence, and emotional safety.
+I did not deserve perfection.
+I never needed flawless parents or a world without screens.
+Guidance mattered more—slow, patient, and deeply human.
+During moments of boredom, I needed someone to sit beside me and say, “It’s okay to feel this way.”
+I needed help naming emotions instead of having them muted.
+I needed adults to understand my tears rather than distract them away.
+A blank vessel asks for time, presence, and emotional safety.

-I deserved good memories written gently, not rushed solutions.
-I deserved conversations at the dinner table, even if they were messy and interrupted.
-I deserved to be included in shopping trips, travel talks, menu decisions, and daily routines.
-I should not have been pushed aside with a device so adults could finish faster.
-These ordinary moments were supposed to become my foundation.
-These were the moments meant to teach me patience, social skills, and self-regulation.
+Gentle memories should have shaped my early years, not hurried solutions.
+Conversations around the dinner table—even messy and interrupted ones—should have included me.
+I should have joined shopping trips, travel discussions, menu choices, and daily routines.
+Adults should not have pushed me aside with a device just to finish faster.
+These ordinary experiences were meant to form my foundation.
+Those moments teach patience, social connection, and self-regulation.

 What i was deserving ?